 In 2010, we received 510(k) clearance from the FDA to market our ClearPoint system in the U.S. for general neurosurgical procedures; in February 2011 and May 2018, we also obtained CE marking for our ClearPoint system and SmartFlow cannula, respectively; and in June 2020 we obtained CE marking for version 2.0 of our ClearPoint software and our Inflexion head fixation frame.
 In January 2021, we received 510(k) clearance for the SmartFrame Array Neuro Navigation System.
 In September 2022, the ClearPoint Prism Neuro Laser Therapy System, for which we have exclusive global right to commercialize, received 510(k) clearance through our Swedish partner, CLS.
-The Prism laser represents the first therapy product we will commercialize.
-Future revenue from sales of our ClearPoint platform products and services is difficult to predict and may not be sufficient to offset our continuing research and development expenses and our increasing selling, general and administrative expenses.
+The Prism laser represents the first therapy product we have commercialized.
+In January 2024, we received 510(k) clearance from the FDA for the SmartFrame OR Stereotactic System.